Clashes shatter illusion of security in Libyan capital

 Tripoli’s big armed groups claim official status through the GNA - which is opposed by a rival government and military faction based in the east of the sprawling North African country - but act with autonomy.

-They guard strategic buildings, control Tripoli airport and have infiltrated ministries and many of the banks, giving them access to coveted dollars at the official exchange rate, about five times cheaper than the parallel rate.
+They guard strategic buildings, control Tripoli’s airport and have infiltrated ministries and many of the banks, giving them access to coveted dollars at the official exchange rate, about five times cheaper than the parallel rate.

 “They place their people throughout the state administration, particularly in positions that offer control of economic resources,” said Lacher.